 Since then, I’ve become a little obsessive about saving money on our power bill… and I thought I ought to let you know what I’ve found!

 Our power company has several cost-saving programs, including free shower-heads, LED light bulbs and even free fridge and washing machine upgrades!
-Click here to see our post about how YOUR power company can help YOU save money on your electricity bill!
+Click here to see our post about how YOUR power company can help YOU save money on your power bill!

 Let’s take a wander around the average home as we conduct a room-by-room analysis of ways we can save money on our energy bill.
 This is one of the longest posts on Low Income Relief, so please get comfortable… We have a lot to talk about.